 When people told me it would be cold on the South Island of New Zealand, I didn’t believe them.
 Know-it-all me went around like “I’m from Canada, I know cold.”
-And I do believe that I have a pretty high threshold for “cold” (but that’s relative to the entire human race, of which the majority live in extremely warm places).
+And I do believe that I have a pretty high threshold for “cold”.
 So when it came time to pack for winter in New Zealand, I didn’t give it much thought.

 But how cold are New Zealand’s winters really?

-The base of Mount Cook can get as low of – 13 C in the winter, and it only gets colder as you gain elevation.
+The base of Mount Cook can get as low of -13 C in the winter, and it only gets colder as you gain elevation.
 On the other hand, Milford Sound is typically 1-2 C in the winter, however there is also 400 mm of rain each month.
-Dunedin will have an average low around 4 C in the winter, whereas Christchurch will be closer to 1 C.
+Dunedin will have an average low around 4 C in the winter, whereas Christchurch will be closer to 1 C. Hmm.
+Even camping around Auckland (toward the top of the north island, where it should be warmest) it can get down to zero at night.
+That is colder than I expected than the beachy, shorts-all-year image I had of New Zealand before arriving.

 I was right that New Zealand doesn’t get cold the way Canada does.
 But rather than freezing because the temperature outside is so low (like in Canada), often you’re freezing because it’s so damn hard to stay dry.
 I’m assuming you’ll want to visit Milford Sound and Mount Cook, right?
 Both of these destinations are notorious for unfavourable precipitation (add in the high winds and you might as well be a frozen Popsicle).